Real Property Appraisals: A Primer

 Most of the parties participating are very familiar.
 The most known face in the transaction is the real estate agent.
 Then, the mortgage company provides the financial capital required to finance the exchange.
 And the title company ensures that all requirements of the exchange are completed and that the title is clear to transfer from the seller to the buyer.

 So, who's responsible for making sure the value of the property is consistent with the purchase price?
 This is where the appraiser comes in.
 We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Diamondback Appraisal & Consulting, Inc. will ensure, you as an interested party, are informed.

-Appraisals begin with the property inspection
+Appraisals start with the home inspection

 Valuation Using the Income Approach

-Combining information from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
-Note: While the appraised value is probably the most accurate indication of what a property is worth, it probably will not be the price at which the property closes.
-There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.
-But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-The bottom line is, an appraiser from Diamondback Appraisal & Consulting, Inc. will guarantee you discover the most fair and balanced property value, so you can make wise real estate decisions.
+Examining the data from all applicable approaches, the appraiser is then ready to put down an estimated market value for the property in question.
+It is important to note that while this amount is probably the strongest indication of what a property is worth, it probably will not be the price at which the property closes.
+Depending on the individual circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+Here's what it all boils down to, an appraiser from Diamondback Appraisal & Consulting, Inc. will guarantee you discover the most accurate property value, so you can make profitable real estate decisions.